-- 95. Required Submittals (Fire Underground Water).
-The developer/civil engineer shall submit electronic plans of the water system to the Fire Prevention Bureau for approval prior to installation for all private water systems pertaining to the fire service loop.
+- 68. Required Submittals (Fire Sprinkler Systems).
+Fire sprinkler plans shall be submitted electronically to the Fire Prevention Bureau for approval.
+Fire sprinkler plans must be submitted by the installing contractor to the Fire Prevention Bureau.
+These plans must be submitted prior to the issuance of building permit. - 69.
+Required Submittals (Fire Underground Water).
+The developer shall furnish electronic copies of the water system plans to the Fire Prevention Bureau for approval prior to installation for all private water systems pertaining to the fire service loop.
 Plans shall be signed by a registered civil engineer, contain a Fire Prevention Bureau approval signature block, and conform to hydrant type, location, spacing and minimum fire flow standards.
 Hydraulic calculations will be required with the underground submittal to ensure fire flow requirements are being met for the on-site hydrants.
-The plans must be submitted and approved prior to building permit being issued (CFC Chapter 33 and Chapter 5). - 96.
-Required Submittals (Fire Sprinkler Systems).
-Fire sprinkler plans shall be submitted electronically to the Fire Prevention Bureau for approval.
-Fire sprinkler plans must be submitted by the installing contractor to the Fire Prevention Bureau.
-These plans must be submitted prior to the issuance of building permit. - 97.
+The plans must be submitted and approved prior to building permit being issued (CFC Chapter 33 and Chapter 5).
+This is required for any changes to anything in regards to the underground fire system. - 70.
 Required Submittals (Fire Alarm Systems).
 Fire alarm plans shall be submitted electronically to the Fire Prevention Bureau for approval.
 Fire alarm plans must be submitted by the installing contractor to the Fire Prevention Bureau.
 The fire alarm system is required to have a dedicated circuit from the house panel.
 These plans must be submitted prior to the issuance of building permit.